Please complete all assignments by the due date listed in WebCampus. You can work in groups but please submit the materials individually.

 • Extract the regression coefficients (intercept and slope parameter)

 • Extract an estimate of the residual error (standard deviation of residuals).
-Hint: extract the residuals from the ‘lm’ object and use the ‘sd’ function to compute the standard deviation of the residuals.
-Alternatively, the model summary (produced by running the ‘lm’ model object through the ‘summary’ function) has a list element called ‘sigma’.
+Hint: the model summary (produced by running the ‘lm’ model object through the ‘summary’ function) has a list element called ‘sigma’.
 This is an estimate of the residual standard deviation.

-• Store the fitted parameter values in a single vector object (intercept, slope, error sd).
+• Store the fitted parameter values in a single vector object with the following order: intercept, slope, sd.

-• Use an “ifelse()” statement to record whether or not the 90% confidence interval around the slope parameter estimate (estimated from the data) contains the “true” parameter value (if the 90% confidence interval contains the true value, then TRUE, otherwise FALSE).
-You can use the ‘confint’ function to extract the confidence interval for the slope term.
+• Use an “ifelse()” statement to record whether or not the 90% confidence interval around the slope parameter estimate (estimated from the data using ‘lm’; note that this is not the same as the confidence interval around the regression line- just focus on the confidence interval on the regression slope coefficient (not the intercept)!) contains the “true” parameter value (if the 90% confidence interval contains the true value, then TRUE, otherwise FALSE).
+HINT: you can use the ‘confint’ function to extract the confidence interval for the slope term.

 • return: